top of page

 JONATHAN P. THOMPSON

-When the river that his ancestors had settled next to in the 1870s turned orange with mining-related pollution in 2015, JONATHAN THOMPSON knew he would write a book about it.
-After all, he had been researching the core issue—pollution from extractive industries—for most of his 20 years as a journalist.
-He worked at and then owned the Silverton Standard & the Miner newspaper over the course of a decade.
-Then in 2005 he hired on at High Country News, an independent magazine covering the issues of the American West, where he has served as associate editor, editor-in-chief, senior editor, and is now a contributing editor and writer.
-Thompson received his Bachelor of Arts in Philosophy and Mathematics at St. Johns College in Santa Fe, was a Ted Scripps Fellow at the Center for Environmental Journalism at University of Colorado, Boulder, and has also worked as an artisan baker, bike mechanic, janitor, and seed-germination technician.
-He currently lives in Bulgaria with his wife Wendy and daughters Lydia and Elena.
+JONATHAN P. THOMPSON’s parents first took him camping in Comb Wash, which slices through the center of San Juan County, Utah, when he was just a toddler.
+That launched a lifelong fondness for the canyons, mesas, and cultures of the region and a deep interest in the politics, particularly those around public lands, which he began covering as a journalist two decades ago.
+He worked at and then owned The Silverton Standard & The Miner newspaper, then was hired at High Country News, an independent magazine covering the issues of the American West, where he has served as associate editor, editor-in-chief, senior editor, and is now a contributing editor and writer.
+Thompson holds a BA in philosophy and mathematics from St. John’s College in Santa Fe, was a Ted Scripps Fellow at the Center for Environmental Journalism at University of Colorado, Boulder, and has worked as an artisan baker, bike mechanic, janitor, and seed-germination technician.
+He is the author of River of Lost Souls: The Science, Politics, and Greed Behind the Gold King Mine Disaster and Behind the Slickrock Curtain, a novel that takes place in southeastern Utah.
+Along with his wife, Wendy Thompson, and daughters Lydia and Elena, he splits his time between Colorado and Bulgaria.

 bottom of page